LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_02_deploying_software_with_github_actions/README.md

 # 04_02_deploying_software_with_github_actions
 GitHub allows us to define a deployment target as an environment.

-We can create environments, assgin names to them, and create environment-specific rules that govern deployments.
+We can create environments, assign names to them, and create environment-specific rules that govern deployments.

-Review the following sections of the GitHub Actions documentation for more information on the topics discussed in this lesson:
+Review the following sections of the GitHub Actions documentation for more information on the topics discussed in this lesson.

+## Recommended Reading

 - [Using environments for deployment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)